christian-schw/christian-schw/README.md

 ## I'm currently working on :wrench:
-- Completing IBM's course "DevOps and Software Engineering"
+- Completing IBM's program "DevOps and Software Engineering"
-- Learning React, TypeScript, Tailwind CSS, Jest and Jasmine
+- Building a Full Stack Single-Page Application: Pokemon Shop - Trainer's Trove

 ![Snake animation](https://raw.githubusercontent.com/christian-schw/christian-schw/output/github-contribution-grid-snake-dark.svg)

 ## Work Experience :briefcase:
 - **Bock 1 GmbH & Co.
 KG** (09/2022 - Present): Currently employed as a SAP developer.
 Almost completed training as an IT specialist in application development at Bock.
 My specialization is in the area of SAP.
-Projects included the SAP rollout in Canada, dynamic programming, form development (Adobe Forms) in all possible SAP modules as well as interface administration between SAP and the QM software Quipsy.
+Projects included the SAP rollout in Canada, database development and administration, form development in all possible SAP modules, interface administration between SAP and the QM software Quipsy and much more.
 - **Silberhorn Blechtechnik GmbH** (03/2017 - 07/2017): Internship in quality management
 - **Gymnasium Parsberg** (09/2016 - 02/2017): Intership in the secretarial department
 - **Several mini-jobs** (e.g. as a cashier).... the money had to come from somewhere during my studies :wink: